Omega−3 fatty acid: Omega−6 to omega−3 ratio

-Human diet has changed rapidly in recent centuries resulting in a reported increased diet of omega−6 in comparison to omega−3.
-The rapid evolution of human diet away from a 1:1 omega−3 and omega−6 ratio, such as during the Neolithic Agricultural Revolution, has presumably been too fast for humans to have adapted to biological profiles adept at balancing omega−3 and omega−6 ratios of 1:1.
-This is commonly believed to be the reason why modern diets are correlated with many inflammatory disorders.
-While omega−3 polyunsaturated fatty acids may be beneficial in preventing heart disease in humans, the level of omega−6 polyunsaturated fatty acids (and, therefore, the ratio) does not matter.
+The human diet has changed over centuries to an increased intake of omega−6 fats over omega−3 fats.
+While omega−3 polyunsaturated fatty acids may reduce the risk of heart disease in humans, the level of omega−6 polyunsaturated fatty acid intake (and, therefore, the ratio) may not affect disease risk.

-Both omega−6 and omega−3 fatty acids are essential: humans must consume them in their diet.
-Omega−6 and omega−3 eighteen-carbon polyunsaturated fatty acids compete for the same metabolic enzymes, thus the omega−6:omega−3 ratio of ingested fatty acids has significant influence on the ratio and rate of production of eicosanoids, a group of hormones intimately involved in the body's inflammatory and homeostatic processes, which include the prostaglandins, leukotrienes, and thromboxanes, among others.
+Both omega−6 and omega−3 fatty acids are essential, meaning humans must consume them in their diet.
+Omega−6 and omega−3 eighteen-carbon polyunsaturated fatty acids compete for the same metabolic enzymes, thus the omega−6:omega−3 ratio of ingested fatty acids has significant influence on the ratio and rate of production of eicosanoids, a group of hormones intimately involved in the inflammatory and homeostatic processes of the body, which include the prostaglandins, leukotrienes, and thromboxanes, among others.
 Altering this ratio can change the body's metabolic and inflammatory state.

 Metabolites of omega−6 are more inflammatory (esp. arachidonic acid) than those of omega−3.
-However, in terms of heart health, omega−6 fatty acids are less harmful than they are presumed to be.
-A meta-analysis of six randomized trials found that replacing saturated fat with omega−6 fats reduced the risk of coronary events by 24%.
+However, a meta-analysis found that replacing saturated fat with omega−6 fats reduced the risk of coronary events by 24%.

 A healthy ratio of omega−6 to omega−3 is needed; healthy ratios, according to some authors, range from 1:1 to 1:4.
 Other authors believe that a ratio of 4:1 (4 times as much omega−6 as omega−3) is already healthy.

 Typical Western diets provide ratios of between 10:1 and 30:1 (i.e., dramatically higher levels of omega−6 than omega−3).

-The ratios of omega−6 to omega−3 fatty acids in some common vegetable oils are: canola 2:1, hemp 2–3:1, soybean 7:1, olive 3–13:1, sunflower (no omega−3), flax 1:3, cottonseed (almost no omega−3), peanut (no omega−3), grapeseed oil (almost no omega−3) and corn oil 46:1.
+The ratios of omega−6 to omega−3 fatty acids in some common vegetable oils are: canola 2:1, hemp 2–3:1, soybean 7:1, olive 3–13:1, sunflower (no omega−3), flax 1:3, cottonseed (almost no omega−3), peanut (no omega−3), grapeseed oil (almost no omega−3), and corn oil 46:1.